hphelion/documentation/commercial/GA1/commerical.services-logging-overview.md

 <td>Credentials</td><td>Confidential</td><td>High</td><td>Medium</td><td>No</td><td>Credentials for access to Elasticsearch and RabbitMQ are stored in configuration files owned by root with mode 0600.</td></tr>
 </table>

 Log rotation will happen daily or when the current logfile reaches 2GB, whichever happens sooner.
 The number of rotations held will be balanced to attempt to cap logs from all services at 200GB.
-Few rotations of the JSON log will be retained.

 ## Kibana configuration ## {#kibana}

 You can use the Kibana dashboards to view log data.
 Kibana is a tool developed to create charts, graphs, tables, and histograms based on logs send to Elasticsearch by logstash.

-Kibana works directly to Elasticsearch from the browser, not through an intermediary.

 While creating Kibana dashboards is beyond the scope of this document, it is important to know that you can use the default Kibana dashboards or create custom dashboards.
 The dashboards are JSON files that you can modify or create new dashboards based on existing dashboards.